 Introduction

 Politics and culture have had a strong influence on crop planting and food preferences in ancient (and modern) civilizations.
-Indeed, in the Andes, previous research showed that under the Inca empire, maize was a sacred crop16, symbolic of political power, and tightly associated with high-status or elite social groups6, 17.
-It was also an important element in numerous cultural events and rituals18.
+Indeed, in the Andes, previous research showed that under the Inca empire, maize was fulfilled multiple contextual roles.
+In some cases, it operated as a sacred crop17, symbolic of political power and tightly associated with high-status or elite social groups6, 18.
+It was also an important element in numerous cultural events and rituals19.
 From an agriculture-economic point-of-view, planting a crop on the most suitable land takes priority if a farmer wishes to maximize the output-to-input ratio.
-However, in certain civilizations, including Andean groups, maize was not a crop for which yield was considered a deciding factor.
-For example, in Andean highland communities, maize was not the most essential food crop during pre-Inca times19, not only because maize was ill-adapted to arid highland conditions and its cultivation was risky during the short growing season, but also because planting maize did not yield a return on investment.
+However, in certain civilizations, including Andean groups, maize may not necessarily have been a crop for which yield was considered a deciding factor.
+For example, in Andean highland communities, maize was not the primary food crop during pre-Inca times20, not only because maize was ill-adapted to arid highland conditions and its cultivation was risky during the short growing season, but also because planting maize did not yield a return on investment.
 In the Andes during the Spanish conquest, the chronicler Cobo observed that, “Indians dropped all that they were doing in order to produce a little maize, even though it cost them more than it was worth”.
-It seemed to him that work in the fields was “…one of the major forms of recreation and festivals…”, and he was impressed by the “extraordinary fondness for farming”20, 21.
-This did not, however, deter Andean farmers from planting an abundance of maize.
-In fact, while it was a desirable food, it was more so a symbol of empire17 and a ritual-feast crop, since its first introduction to the region around 3000 BC22.
+It seemed to him that work in the fields was “…one of the major forms of recreation and festivals…”, and he was impressed by the “extraordinary fondness for farming”21, 22.
+While Indigenous agriculture and foodways would have been far more nuanced than Spanish chroniclers would have appreciated, this supports the fact that Andean farmers were not deterred from planting an abundance of maize in sub-optimal environments.
+In fact, while it was a desirable food, it could also have acted as a symbol of empire17 and a ritual-feast crop, since its first introduction to the region around 2500 BCE23.

 Results